minprog/app-studio/30 Android/10 Week 1/10 Content.md

 ## Videos

-Note: these video's are not even a year old, but already slightly out of date.
+Note: these videos are not even a year old, but already slightly out of date.
 If you can't find some part of Android Studio or something isn't working, please confer with your classmates or send an e-mail!

 * Derek Banas, [Android Studio tutorial](https://www.youtube.com/watch?v=nBD4xhH5vIE&index=1&list=PLGLfVvz_LVvSPjWpLPFEfOCbezi6vATIh)